odtu/EE463/Hardware Project/README.md

 ### Deadlines:
 - Complete Simulation Report and Presentation for Feedback Session - 24th of November
-- Hardware Demo - 3th of January
+- Final Report - 20th  of January
-- Final Report - 18th of January
+- Demo - 21st of January

 In this project you are required to make a controlled rectifier that will be used to drive a DC Motor.